 Global Health WASH (Water, Sanitation and Hygiene) Certificate

-The Global Health WASH (Water, Sanitation and Hygiene) Certificate is a project that Drexel is pursuing in partnership with the Desert Research Institute of the University of Nevada, Reno and the non-governmental aid organization World Vision International to build the capacity of field staff working in the WASH sector in low-income countries.
+The Global Health WASH (Water, Sanitation and Hygiene) Certificate is a project that Drexel implemented in partnership with the Desert Research Institute of the University of Nevada, Reno and the non-governmental aid organization World Vision International to build the capacity of field staff working in the WASH sector in low-income countries.

 The partnership, launched in 2015, combines online courses, face-to-face instruction and field and laboratory work in Africa, and complements the Dornsife Global Development Scholars program that places Drexel students in World Vision country offices to support research and implementation of WASH and related activities.

 World Vision WASH staff enroll in an 18-credit certificate at Drexel that includes coursework on the following subjects:

 - Hygiene Promotion